simsoll/frontend-first-assignment/handover.md

  * Users
 * A simple barcode detection algorithm is used by just choosing a random product among the available/filtered products
 * Interaction triggers both ajax post against back-end and front-end logic to enhance user experience (more fluid experience instead of reloading the page for every interaction)
-** server roundtrip vs instant update in UI
+ * server roundtrip vs instant update in UI (improved responsiveness and user experience)
+* pagination implementation (load everything/long initial load + responsiveness vs load incrementaly vs ajax call/infinity scrolling)
+ * mention that due to the implementation details it is not possible/complicated to go the infinity scrolling route

 ## Technologies, libraries and frameworks
 * Handlebars